In which situation would a savings bond be the best investment? Amidst Panic!

 The Federal Reserve’s Influence: Monetary Policy and Bond Markets

 The Federal Reserve’s monetary policy decisions shape the bond market landscape.
-When the Fed lowers interest rates, as it did in response to the COVID-19 pandemic, savings bonds can become relatively more attractive compared to other fixed-income investments.
+When the Fed lowers interest rates, as it did in response to the COVID-19 pandemic, savings bonds can become relatively more attractive than other fixed-income investments.
 Conversely, in a rising rate environment, the appeal of existing bonds may diminish.

 Risk Tolerance and Investment Timeline